-- It’s especially important to support and optimize healthy adrenal, digestive, and liver function
+- It’s especially important to support and optimize healthy adrenal function, digestive health, and liver function

-- Use essential oils such as lavender, eucalyptus, pine and peppermint as a compress, in a diffuser, a few drops in a bath, or apply topically with a carrier oil
+- Use essential oils such as lavender, eucalyptus, pine and peppermint as a compress, in a diffuser, a few drops in an Epsom salt bath, or apply topically with a carrier oil

 - Wash clothing, bedding and pillows often (pet bedding and toys too) in hot water

 - Remove your shoes before entering your home.